 Human artifacts sometimes escape human control, interacting with the environment in ways that call into question the dichotomy between nature and culture.
-These collaborations stimulate new interactions and illustrate the possibility of life in “capitalist ruins”.
-They gradually generate their own rules, construct new architectural forms through a variety of transformations, and create new venues for life, enjoyment, and recycling.
+These collaborations stimulate new interactions and illustrate the possibility of life in "capitalist ruins," wherein they gradually generate their own rules, construct new architectural forms through a variety of transformations, and create new venues for life, enjoyment, and recycling.
 New kinds of architectonics can provide a conceptual framework to re-think our relationship with the environment.
-How do artifacts and non-man-made objects produce new — and sometimes unexpected — partnerships?
+How do artifacts and non-man-made objects produce new -- and sometimes unexpected -- partnerships?

 About the Participants